 Industry Workforce Solutions prepares minority businesses to enter large supply chains by addressing their cyber readiness and connecting them to buyers.

 National security is of dire importance, now more than ever.
-Companies that do not have industry-recognized cyber controls in place put all of us at risk, and all businesses, in every sector, and have a critical role to play to combat the issue.
-To protect their data and the data of their clients, and to compete, a company must demonstrate cyber hygiene.
+Companies that do not have industry-recognized cyber controls in place put all of us at risk.
+All businesses, in every sector, have a critical role to play to combat the issue: to protect their data and the data of their clients.
+To compete, a company must demonstrate cyber hygiene.

-Gonzalez-Gaboyan past effort while working on cybersecurity with prime contractors in the defense industry led her to understand barriers for companies; the lack of cybersecurity controls, access to resources needed to obtain them, and how these issues are preventing minority and women companies from being able to compete.
-She also realized a pipeline was needed between minority- and women-owned companies and the buyers.
+Gonzalez-Gaboyan’s past effort while working on cyber- security with prime contractors in the defense industry led her to understand barriers for companies, the lack of cybersecurity controls, access to resources needed to obtain them, and how these issues are preventing minority and women companies from being able to compete.
+She also realized a pipeline was needed between minority, women-owned companies, and the buyers.

-The CyberReady program is self-paced, with face-to-face time with the instructors via virtual online sessions, followed by a cyber gap assessment allowing companies to identify their gaps and a pathway to close those gaps.
-The program is full cycle – from awareness to readiness to opportunities – for a company.
+The CyberReady program is self-paced, offering face-to-face time with the instructors via virtual online sessions, followed by a cyber gap assessment allowing companies to identify their gaps and a pathway to close those gaps.
+The program is full cycle – from awareness, to readiness, to opportunities – for a company.

 Driven by a desire to get into federal contracting, many of the companies who have engaged with IWS are achieving the full CyberReady Designation, which serves as a badge of compliance.
 Justice Cassel, of the Silicon BlackGroup (SBG) enrolled in the Cyber- Ready program.
 He recently went as far as achieving the full CyberReady Designation.